NourhanDeifSayed/Search-Engine/README.md

 # Search-Engine
-This project integrates advanced preprocessing steps and leverages Boolean retrieval and inverted indexing to optimize search results.
+This project integrates preprocessing steps and leverages Boolean retrieval and inverted indexing to optimize search results.
 Here's a sneak peek into the technical aspects:
 Key Preprocessing Steps:

 Data Handling: Utilized Pandas for efficient data manipulation.